 The materials you need

-You will need (1) good quality, black and green crepe paper.
+To make this black peony home decoration you will need (1) good quality, black and green crepe paper.
 I am always saying that the quality of the materials, especially paper in our case, is crucial for a project’s success.
 I use Italian crepe paper, but you can find your local manufacturer or shop and support his (or her) business.
 Second you need a PVA glue (2).
 For me, this is the best glue to work on paper with.
 Also, wire (3).
 In this project, I am using florist’s wire, but in craft shops you can find other good quality paper covered wire, which will also work well for you.

 Also – sharp scissors (4).
 You can also use scissors with toothed blades to help yourself with some small details.
 Pliers with cutters (5 and 6) to not break your scissors when cutting the wire, a wooden barbeque pick to twist some of the petal’s edges and binder clips.
 The wooden pick and the binder clips are not totally essential for your project, but they are definitely time saving especially with all the small details in this project.
 You know, a few seconds here, a few seconds there and a whole hour is lost.